UsiDiamond/usidiamond.github.io/README.md

-# UsidiamondGithubIo
+# Build Instructions

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.
+## Docker with Build of Angular Application Directly

+First run the npm build
+`npm run-script build`
+Then Run the following to create the docker image
+`npm run-script dockerBuild`
+And then run the image with docker.
+`npm run-script dockerRun`

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run-script start-dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding